thebmul/art-stiff/README.md

 #### Robust & Sophisticated Phase Identification Model
 The development of more sophisticated machine learning models is planned for the precise detection of end-systolic and end-diastolic cardiac phases.

+#### Young's Modulus of Elasticity Calculation
+The addition of a function in the Stiffness Calculator module that determines Young's Modulus of Elasticity (a mechanical property that describes a material's resistance to elastic deformation).

 #### Comprehensive Error Management
 Improvements in error handling mechanisms are anticipated to enhance resilience against corrupted or improperly formatted DICOM files.